Counter-Strike: Source: Development

 Counter-Strike: Source was initially released as a beta to members of the Valve Cyber Café Program on August 11, 2004.
 On August 18, 2004, the beta was released to owners of Counter-Strike: Condition Zero as well as those who had received a Half-Life 2 voucher bundled with some ATI Radeon video cards.
 The game was included with Half-Life 2 bundles, which were released on November 16, 2004.

 On October 11, 2006, Valve released an experimental update entitled Dynamic Weapons Pricing.
 Under this system, item prices are determined based on their demand the previous week.

 On March 5, 2010, Valve announced the release of games from its first-party library, including games from the Counter-Strike series, for Mac OS X. The ports were slated for release in April 2010.
 Valve employed Hidden Path Entertainment to provide support on updating Counter-Strike: Source.
 On May 7, 2010, Valve released an update that includes new features and functionality developed in collaboration with Hidden Path Entertainment.
 These include 144 (now 146) new achievements, a new domination and revenge system, similar to that of Team Fortress 2, player stats, an upgrade to the Source engine and more.
 On June 23, 2010, Valve released the beta to the public alongside the promised OS X version.
 On February 5, 2013, Valve released a port of Counter-Strike: Source for Linux.

 Modifications

 Counter-Strike: Malvinas

-Counter-Strike: Malvinas is a multiplayer first-person shooter modification of Counter-Strike: Source, developed and distributed by Argentine web hosting company Dattatec.
-The mod was released worldwide on 4 March 2013 and utilizes the Source game engine.
-The game is set in Stanley, the capital of the Falkland Islands, and revolves around a group of Argentine special forces capturing the archipelago from British "terrorists".
-The objective of the game is similar to that of the Counter-Strike series; each round is won by either detonating a bomb or by eliminating all members of the enemy team.
-Counter-Strike: Malvinas pays homage to the 1982 Falklands War, in which an estimated 650 Argentine and 255 British servicemen died.
+Counter-Strike: Malvinas is a custom Counter-Strike: Source map, developed and distributed by Argentine web hosting company Dattatec.
+The map was released worldwide on 4 March 2013.
+The game is set in Stanley, the capital of the Falkland Islands, and revolves around a group of Argentine special forces (portrayed as the counter-terrorist team) capturing the archipelago from British Royal Marines, who are portrayed as terrorists.
+The map is inspired by the 1982 Falklands War, in which an estimated 650 Argentine and 255 British servicemen died.
 The mod prompted strong controversy in the United Kingdom; Dattatec's website was targeted by British hackers on 27 March 2013.